krishna-waidande/krishna-waidande.github.io/Email.md

 + Never use passive voice mostly use active voice.

-+ Never use extra words. try to eliminate the extra words. we use more adjectives and adverbs. don't use them.
++ Never use extra words.Try to eliminate the extra words, we use more adjectives and adverbs.
+Don't use them.